codeface-io/SwiftObserver/readme.md

 }
 ~~~

-The above functions are all you need for save memory management.
+The above functions are all you need for safe memory management.
 If you still want to remove observations that you maybe forgot, there are 3 ways to do that:

 1. Stop observing dead observables: `observer.stopObservingDeadObservables()`
 2. Remove dead observers from an observable: `observable.removeDeadObservers()`